List of Disney villain characters: Descendants

 The Disney Villains are a main focus in the Descendants franchise.

 In the Disney Channel Original Movie Descendants appear Maleficent, the Evil Queen, Jafar and Cruella de Vil, along with their children, Mal, Evie, Jay and Carlos, respectively.
 They live on The Isle of the Lost, an island where all of Disney's villains and their various sidekicks have been imprisoned, along with all the other villains and their children.
 Mal, Evie, Jay, and Carlos were chosen by Prince Ben (son of King Beast and Queen Belle) to live in The United States of Auradon.

 In the animated series Descendants: Wicked World, appear Freddie, Dr. Facilier's daughter, CJ, Captain Hook's daughter, and Zevon, Yzma's son.

 In the sequel, Descendants 2, Uma, Harry and Gil, children of Ursula, Captain Hook and Gaston, appear as the main antagonists.
-Dizzy, Drizella's daughter, also appear as a more friendly character.
-Maleficent appear in a lizard form, having that appearance after the events in the previous film, while Ursula yells at her daughter from the kitchen in her restaurant, only one of her tentacles visible, and Lady Tremaine is simply heard yelling at her granddaughter from upstairs in her hairdresser.
+Dizzy, Drizella's daughter, also appears as a more friendly character.
+Maleficent appears in a lizard form, having that appearance after the events in the previous film, while Ursula yells at her daughter from the kitchen in her restaurant, only one of her tentacles visible, and Lady Tremaine is simply heard yelling at her granddaughter from upstairs in her hairdresser.

 In the third film, Descendants 3, appear Hades, Dr. Facilier, Lady Tremaine, and Mr. Smee.
 Celia, Dr. Facilier's daughter, and Squeaky and Squirmy, Mr. Smee's twin sons, are also introduced.

-A fourth film in development, The Pocketwatch, will feature Queen of Hearts, and teen versions of her, Maleficent, Hades, and Captain Hook.
-The film will also introduce Red, Queen of Hearts' daughter.
+The fourth film, Descendants: The Rise of Red, feature Queen of Hearts, and teen versions of her, Maleficent, Hades, and Captain Hook.
+The film also introduce Red, Queen of Hearts' daughter.

+The upcoming fifth film, Descendants: Wicked Wonderland, will introduce Queen of Hearts' other daughter, Pink, Captain Hook's daughter, Hazel, and Dr. Facilier's son, Felix.